 A month ago I was struck down by the dreaded norovirus.
 I originally thought I was just having a panic attack and because of that I was feeling ill – little did I know that the rest of my family were being hit one by one.
 They purposely kept the news from me to protect me.
 I can honestly say that it was the worst night of my life and I do not know what I would have done without my partner there to support me.
 Little did I know that particular night was the easiest part.
 As the days followed I noticed my anxiety begin to creep up on me to the point where last weekend I didn’t want to leave the house.

-I’m currently self-employed and work from home so I have very little motivation to get out everyday and lack a supportive family to help me.
+I’m currently self-employed and work from home so I have very little motivation to get out everyday.
 My mum also suffers severely with emetophobia and because of this has put me in quarantine.
 I’ve found it extra difficult without having my mum there, especially as she truly understands how I feel.

 I have been making an effort to get myself out of the house even if I only go for a walk during my lunch break.
 I am proud of how I am dealing with this considering the last time I was sick was when I was 11 years old.
 After this particular episode I became agoraphobic and was barely eating.